mariferreira00/mariferreira00/README.md

 ### <div align="center">Web development student since 2021, misunderstood gamer in my spare time, and passionate about technology!
 I want to specialize in the Back End area.
 As a Developer, my main goal is to develop smart solutions, I understand that no matter how simple they are, they can help and impact other people's work and lives.</div>

-- 🔭 ’I’m currently studying in Blue Edtech
+- 🔭 ’I’m currently working on Bionexo, a Brazilian HealthTech

-- 🌱  I’m currently learning .NET Core, Java and MySql.
-Next i'll engage with Node.js and learn more of english.
+- 🌱  I’m currently working with .NET, ASP.NET, React.Js and Java (just for mobile apps)

 - ❓  Ask me about C#